cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Now, we need to send a reply to the sender _and_ make sure we don't attempt to process the email.
 The main difference between this and the `bounce_with` method is that the `bounce_with` updates the `status` of the `ActionMailbox::InboundEmail` record to `bounced` instead of something like `failed` or `delivered`.

-In this scenario, the sender _was a valid User_ sending to the _correct email address_ so I don't think `bounced` is a good represention of the inbound email's status.
+In this scenario, the sender _was a valid User_ sending to the _correct email address_ so I don't think `bounced` is a good representation of the inbound email's status.

 If you've followed the steps above for generating the mailers, you should have a `missing_attachment` method in the `PdfMailer` that we can use to reply to the sender.